Skip to Content

 The call reached out to organisations committed to fostering change within the business events sector, seeking fresh ideas for driving the sustainable transition.

 Projects could be submitted by SMEs based in Belgium (Flanders), France, Germany, the Netherlands, Spain (Catalonia), or Italy active in the European business events sector.
-Partnerships of maximum four participants, including minimum one SME are eligible, as long as 70 % of the grant is dedicated to the SME(s).
+Partnerships of maximum four participants, including minimum one SME were eligible, as long as 70 % of the grant is dedicated to the SME(s).
 The programme also seeks to foster synergies with other sectors impacting business events, such as the digital, audiovisual, construction, energy, catering, mobility, and technology sectors.

 More information on the next steps